History of the Jews in Cologne: Judenbüchel

-In 1174 a document of Saint Engelbert, at the time provost of the monastery of Saint Severin in Cologne, mentions that thirty-eight years previously Knight Ortliv had given back five jugerum of land that he had received from the monastery as a fief near the Jews cemetery, and the land had been let to the Jews against a yearly payment of four denarii and Ortliv couldn't have any claim on it.
+In 1174 a document of Saint Engelbert, at the time provost of the monastery of Saint Severin in Cologne, mentions that thirty-eight years previously Knight Ortliv had given back five jugerum of land that he had received from the monastery as a fief near the Jews cemetery, and the land had been let to the Jews against a yearly payment of four denarii and Ortliv could not have any claim on it.

 In 1266 Archbishop Engelbert II von Falkenburg ensured the lawful management and undisturbed usage of their cemetery on Bonner Strasse.
 It was located outside the walls of Cologne towards the south near Severinstores, called Judenbüchel or Toten Juden.
 This name remained to the area also after the removal of the cemetery until the construction of the supermarket in this place.

 The cemetery measured 29,000 square meters.
 In 1096 Salomon ben Simeon mentions the tombstones of the Jews buried there.
 In 1146 Rabbi Simeon of Trier was buried in the cemetery by the leaders of the Cologne Jewish community.
 The earliest tombstone still in existence dates from the year 1152.
 After 1349 the tombstones were considered owner-less; some of them were torn out of their places and used by Archbishop William de Gunnep for the construction of the fortress of Lechenig or in Huelchrath.
 After 1372 the Jews of Cologne again were granted the use of the cemetery and it was used until 1693 mainly by the Jews of Deutz.